prateekgargX/Missing-Sem/README.md

+>Additional files includes create-html.sh which store a function taking an integer argument to generate a directory structure having foo bar folders with a html file.

 # [Shell Scripting](https://missing.csail.mit.edu/2020/shell-tools/ "missing-semester")

 1. Read man ls and write an ls command that lists files in the following manner